 It was a privilege to be offered some exclusive wines only available at the winery, even some still in the design stage; think excellent whites, being Austrian owned they are focusing on producing award-winning Austrian varieties, genuinely unique styles that will broaden the appeal of Argentinian wines.
 We were also privy to a cleanskin dessert wine, which was perfection.
 We loved chatting with the lovely, passionate sommelier Martina, who enjoyed it as much as we were.

 We loved the experience, and a four-hour slow lunch was the perfect ending to our winery journey in Mendoza.

 Day 15 & 16 - Mendoza, Argentina

-We took the opportunity to have a few days off from exploring, catch up on work and make sure we explored the city.
+We took the opportunity to have a few days off from exploring, catch up on work, and ensure we explored the city.
 Although after a short walk in the 40-degree summer heat, we opted to enjoy lunch, followed by watching the World Cup as Argentina was playing, their energy was infectious, and it was a great experience.
 We are even starting to like (and semi-understand) this game they call football!!
 (Yes, I know it's Soccer!)

 Mendoza needs much more time, and when we return to Argentina, we will give it the time it deserves to fully appreciate and savour the world-class wineries and wines it deserves.
-Truly a magical place!
+It is truly a magical place!